-As of March 31, 2006, we were a party to approximately 1,620 pending cases involving an aggregate of approximately 19,022 claimants alleging personal injury from exposure to asbestos containing materials formerly used in gaskets (both encapsulated and otherwise) manufactured or distributed by certain of our subsidiaries for use primarily in the petrochemical refining and exploration industries.
-In addition, we acquired various companies to distribute our products that had distributed gaskets of other manufacturers prior to acquisition.
-We believe that many of our pending cases relate to locations at which none of our gaskets were distributed or used.
-Total settlement costs (exclusive of defense costs) for all such cases, some of which were filed over 13 years ago, have been approximately \$3.4 million.
+Total settlement costs for all such cases (exclusive of defense costs), some of which were filed over 13 years ago, have been approximately \$3.4 million.
 All relief sought in the asbestos cases is monetary in nature.
 To date, approximately 50% of our costs related to settlement and defense of asbestos litigation have been covered by our primary insurance.
 Effective February 14, 2006, we entered into a coverage-in-place agreement with our first level excess carriers regarding the coverage to be provided to us for asbestos-related claims when the primary insurance is exhausted.
-The coverage-in-place agreement makes coverage available to us that might otherwise be disputed by the carriers and provides a methodology for the administration of asbestos litigation defense and indemnity payments.
-The coverage in place agreement allocates payment responsibility among the primary carrier, excess carriers and the Company's subsidiary.
+The coverage in place agreement makes coverage available that might otherwise be disputed by the carriers and provides a methodology for the administration of asbestos-related defense and indemnity payments.
+The coverage in place agreement allocates payment responsibility among the primary carrier, excess carriers, and the Company's subsidiary.

-We may be subjected to significant additional asbestos-related claims in the future, the cost of settling cases in which product identification can be made may increase, and we may be subjected to further claims in respect of the former activities of our acquired gasket distributors.
-We note that we are unable to make a meaningful statement concerning the monetary claims made in the asbestos cases given that, among other things, claims may be initially made in some jurisdictions without specifying the amount sought or by simply stating the requisite or maximum permissible monetary relief, and may be amended to alter the amount sought.
-In addition, relatively few of the claims have reached the discovery stage and even fewer claims have gone past the discovery stage.
-Based on the settlements made to date and the number of claims dismissed or withdrawn for lack of product identification, we believe that the relief sought (when specified) does not bear a reasonable relationship to our potential liability.
+Based on the settlements made to date and the number of claims dismissed or withdrawn for lack of product identification, the Company believes that the relief sought (when specified) does not bear a reasonable relationship to the Company's potential liability.
 Based upon our experience to date and other available information (including the availability of excess insurance), we do not believe that these cases will have a material adverse effect on our financial condition or future results of operations.